 Location.
 28° 2.212′ N, 97° 30.903′ W. Marker Touch for map.
 Marker is at or near this postal address: 400 W Sinton St, Sinton TX 78387, United States of America.

 Other nearby markers.
 At least 8 other markers are within 16 miles of this marker, measured as the crow flies.
 Odem Building (approx. 0.4 miles away); Early Odem Area Schools (approx. 7.3 miles away); White Point / Rosita (approx. 7.3 miles away); Meansville and Kaleta (approx. 7.3 miles away); Taft Agricultural Industrial Complex (approx. 8.1 miles away); Papalote Creek (approx. 10 miles away); Chat Work Club (approx. 15.4 miles away); Site Of Indian Point Mass Grave of 1919 Hurricane Victims (approx. 16 miles away).

 Categories. • Notable Buildings •

 Credits.
 This page was last revised on August 19, 2018.
 This page originally submitted on August 18, 2018, by Larry D. Moore of Del Valle, Texas.
-This page has been viewed 41 times since then.
+This page has been viewed 46 times since then and 2 times this year.
 Photos: 1, 2. submitted on August 18, 2018, by Larry D. Moore of Del Valle, Texas. • Bernard Fisher was the editor who published this page.